‘Partisan’ Staff Wrote And Leaked Mueller Letter, Claims Former U.S. Attorney

 — Slate (@Slate) May 4, 2019

-As the publication notes, in his column McCarthy made the case that the letter had been purposely leaked to The Washington Post ahead of Barr’s testimony in order to influence the hearing.
-According to the former United States Attorney, staff from the special counsel’s office decided to write a letter because it “makes for much better leak material.”
+As the publication notes, in his column, McCarthy made the case that the letter had been purposely leaked to The Washington Post ahead of Barr’s testimony in order to influence the hearing.
+According to the former U.S. attorney, staff from the special counsel’s office decided to write a letter because it “makes for much better leak material.”

 In his National Review piece, McCarthy argued that Mueller — who has been close friends with William Barr for nearly three decades — would have called Barr on the phone to air his grievances, instead of sending a formal letter.
 McCarthy also argued that the fact that Barr gave Mueller an opportunity to review his summary ahead of publication — which Mueller denied — speaks volumes about the relationship between the two men.